jsalazal/skills-introduction-to-github/README.md

 In this course, you will:

-1. Create a branch
+1. Create a branch - Camilo
-2. Commit a file
+2. Commit a file - Camilo
-3. Open a pull request
+3. Open a pull request - Camilo
-4. Merge your pull request
+4. Merge your pull request - Camilo

 ### How to start this course